 Food Saver is your friend when it comes to freezing meat and other things to keep a long time without any air.

 Chicken pieces ( Thighs, drumsticks, breasts,) Pork products, Beef Products, Ground Beef, and lunch meat

 Pork Tenderloin!
 If you purchase it at Costco for $40.00 or whatever you pay at your local Costco or any store ( do some price hunting; we love the ones from Costco for Quality ), We will bring this big tenderloin home and chop it up into 3 – 5 roasts depending on the size.

-Lunch Meat – Sometimes, it is cheaper to buy the big rolls of it, and if you slice the whole thing into slim slices – freeze them and last a long time.
+Sometimes, it is cheaper to buy the big rolls of it, and if you slice the whole thing into slim slices – freeze them.
 Not just Bologna, but Summer Sausage, Pepperoni, garlic rings, etc. – can all be chopped up and added to the freezer.

 But you can freeze the store lunch meat packages as well.

 A Few Bags of Frozen Fruit and Vegetables – They are good to have and can substitute for fresh!
 Sometimes, when you are lazy and don’t want to chop up veggies, you can throw in a cup or two frozen.

 Frozen Fruit – you can always add it to smoothies if you can’t find ways to bake with it.

 As a kid, I loved eating frozen strawberries with sugar sprinkled on top!
 I grew up on a farm, and My mom had tons of frozen berries in our freezer from the summer harvest.